jasonmadigan/rowl/README.md

 Rowl
 ====
-Rowl is a simple [Growl] notifcation sender for Ruby.
+Rowl is a simple [Growl] notification sender for Ruby.

 Installation
 ============

 As a RubyGem

-	sudo gem install rowl
+	sudo gem sources -a http://gemcutter.org (If you haven't already) sudo gem install rowl

 Since Rowl is tiny (and has no dependencies), you may just want to drop it into an existing project